teacheredu-euniwell/20241120/README.md

 When looking at this approach, it quickly becomes clear that educational policies and structures as well as competences of the school principals as mangers are crucial.
 RTI needs cooperation between educational actors (school principals, teachers, other professions, also parents) and in fact, this is a key prerequisite for quality education and professionalisation.

-In the next section
+What You Will Find in the Next Section
 -----
-In the following, we will look at different types of cooperation.
+In the next section, we will look at different types of cooperation.

 [^1]: Waack, S. (n.d.).
 Hattie effect size list - 256 Influences Related To Achievement.
 VISIBLE LEARNING.
 Retrieved October 7, 2024, from https://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/